 - One Pair – A hand that contains two cards of the same rank (i.e. a pair) and three cards of three other ranks.

 - High Card – This is any hand that doesn’t belong to any of the categories above.

 - Five of a kind – This hand combination is not always possible.
 You can only form it in games where there’s a wild card.
 It should have four cards of the same rank and a wild card acting as a fifth card of the same rank.
 The five of a kind hand ranks above the straight flush and is therefore the highest-ranking poker hand.

 Actually, poker isn’t just a single game.
 In fact, poker is a broad term for a family of games with lots of variations in rules and gameplay.
 They can vary by how many decks or what cards are used.
 Also, it depends on whether any cards are shared by all players or not.

 In general, the objective of poker is to get a hand that ranks the highest.
 Games typically have at least two rounds where each player can place a bet if they think their hand is worth staking on.
 Usually, before each round takes place you’ll either receive extra cards or a new community card will be revealed.
 And, of course, the game ends with the showdown.

 |1||Greenplay Online Casino Review||Welcome Bonus 100% Up To C$200 + 100 Free Spins||Claim Bonus|

 Main Types of Poker

-Most poker games fall into one of three categories – draw, stud, or community card.
+Most types of poker games fall into one of three categories – draw, stud, or community card.
 In draw games, you’re dealt a hand of five cards that are hidden from the other players.
 On the other hand, with stud games, at least one of your cards is visible to the other players.
-As for community card games – they involve one or more community cards that all players can use to form their hands.
+Community card games – involve one or more community cards that all players can use to form their hands.